coreos/quay-docs/guides/pushpull.md

 Note: pushing to a repository requires **Repository Write Access**.

-In order to push a repository to Quay, it must first be _tagged_ with the _quay.io_ domain and the namespace under which it will live:
+In order to push a repository to Quay.io, it must first be _tagged_ with the _quay.io_ domain and the namespace under which it will live:

 ```
 $ sudo docker tag 0u123imageid quay.io/namespace/repository